-Your marketing goal is to attract your target audience by differentiating your brand from others and becoming a trusted resource in your field.
-This can be achieved by creating valuable, relevant content that is designed to attract and acquire new customers.
-There are 7 foundational elements that can help you create content for your website or blog, which can drive traffic and increase customer brand loyalty.
+There are 7 foundational elements that can help you create content for your practice or business, which can drive traffic and increase customer brand loyalty.

 1. Engage Individuals on Their Terms

 All content you generate should be designed for your client.
 It should speak to them in their language, answer their questions, and provide solutions for their needs.

 When developing content for individual customers, it is important to understand who they are and what they want from your company.
 Creating buyer personas and outlining the buyer’s journey will help you become better attuned to your customers.